-National Testing Agency successfully concluded the JEE main examination which was held between 1st to 6th September and JEE Main 2020 result is likely to be announced by September 11.
-NTA has completed the JEE Main 2020 examination on 07-09-2020.
+National Testing Agency successfully concluded the JEE main examination which was held between as per the schedule and JEE Main 2023 result is likely to be announced by above mentioned date.
+NTA has completed the JEE Main 2023 examination

 Download Answer Key: Candidates need to enter their application number and password to check the provisional answer key.
 Candidates are also advised to retain a copy of the JEE main answer key for future reference.

-Raise objections on Answer Key: Candidates can raise objections against JEE Main answer key, if any, through the official website from September 8 to 10.
+Raise objections on Answer Key: Candidates can raise objections against JEE Main answer key, if any, through the official website.

-A payment of Rs 1000 would be required to pay per question.
+A payment of Rs.200/- would be required to pay per question.
 The fee can be paid by credit/debit card/Net banking/UPI/PAYTM service.
 Candidates should note that the fee once paid is non-refundable.
 The NTA’s decision on the challenges will be final and no further communication will be entertained. – Download JEE main answer key

 JEE Main 2020: Expected cut-off of JEE Main Ranks and corresponding raw score